Open-Systems-Pharmacology/Carbamazepine-Efavirenz-DDI/README.md

 # Carbamazepine-Efavirenz-DDI
-Modeling of published clinical Carbamazepine-Efavirenz DDI studies for model evaluation
+Modeling of published clinical Carbamazepine-Efavirenz DDI studies for model evaluation with carbamazepine as perpetrator and efavirenz as victim drug.

 The repository contains a [PK-Sim snapshot (*.json) file](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/importing-exporting-project-data-models#exporting-project-to-snapshot-loading-project-from-snapshot) containing the respective simulations.